alphagov/gds-tech-learning-pathway/career-path/senior.md

 Senior level means you should be:

-- Proficient in a wide range of technical systems, involved in selecting technology, approaches, and designing systems.
+- Proficient in a wide range of technical systems, involved in selecting technology, approaches, and designing systems

-- Leading teams to make the appropriate tradeoffs to ensure delivery, and helps others to deliver.
+- Leading teams to make the appropriate tradeoffs to ensure delivery, and helps others to deliver

-- Widely visible internally and externally talking about work and technical issues, people seek them out for help and advice.
+- Widely visible internally and externally talking about work and technical issues, people seek them out for help and advice

-- Helping to develop others, improving the structure of the department and performing long term planning.
+- Helping to develop others, improving the structure of the department and performing long term planning

-- A role model for technical culture and constructive communication.
+- A role model for technical culture and constructive communication

 - Evaluating different means of technical tooling, e.g. documents store versus relational databases or choosing Make or Grunt for front-end builds